 For forty-three years, Charles Hutchinson led the Art Institute of Chicago’s growth.
 The school became the largest in the country by the mid-1890s.
 The building added wings to the north, to the south, and over the railroad tracks.

 Charles W. Fullerton donated money for a lecture hall in honor of his father.
 Built in 1897, it was topped with a Tiffany dome.
 Ryerson donated funds for a library.
-Timothy Blackstone wanted a sculpture hall, so he paid for one.
+They needed a sculpture hall, so Isabella Blackstone paid for one.
 Daniel Burnham thought the museum needed a library focused on architecture, and his 1912 will took care of that.
 McKinlock Court honored a soldier who’d fallen in World War I.

 And, the collections grew, as people like the Nickersons donated the acquisitions made during their travels.
 Bertha Palmer, who’d made collecting Impressionist paintings an art form, stipulated not one but two bequests in her will for a grand total of half a million dollars.
 Her sons then donated an additional thirty-two paintings and pastels from her holdings.
 Clarence Buckingham, whose sister would later have a grand fountain built in his honor, bequeathed significant works of art as well.